Mansa Sylla

-Mansa Sylla (born 22 August 1983 in Guinea) is a Guinean footballer who is last known to have played for Uttar Baridhara SC of the Bangladesh Football Premier League in 2016.
+Mansa Sylla (born 22 August 1983 in Guinea) is a Guinean footballer who is last known to have played for Uttar Baridhara SC of the Bangladesh Premier League in 2016.

 Career

 Sarawak FA

 Brought in by Sarawak FA of the Malaysia Super League for the 2008 season, Sylla made intermittent appearances during his spell there due to constantly getting yellow and red cards.
 As a result, his contract was cancelled early by the club.

 New Radiant

 Joining of New Radiant of the Maldivian Dhivehi Premier League in January 2013, the Guinean defender put in a series of strong showings for the club in all competitions, including scoring the winner in the 2013 Maldives FA Cup Final.
 Eventually, he was released along with Ghanaian Yusif Aberdeen and Nigerian Kingsley.